sandreas/graft/README.md

-# graft
+- # graft
-graft is a command line application written in go to search directories and transfer files.
+graft is a command line application to search directories and transfer files.

 It supports glob patterns or regular expressions as well as resuming partial transferred files, preserving file attributes and exporting and importing lists.

-***graft*** started as a learning project and it still is, so much of the code could be vastly improved and may contain bugs, but for now it already is a useful tool that works well in most cases.
+***graft*** started as a learning project and it still is, so much of the code could be vastly improved and may contain bugs, but for now it already is a useful tool.

 ## Installation